Scanner-One/Scanner-One/README.md

 ## Description

-This tool is a SAST (Static Application Security Testing) scanner for the Javascript language.
+This tool is a SAST (Static Application Security Testing) scanner for different programming languages, currently only supporting the Javascript language.
   It will find security vulnerabilities like [*SQL-Injection*](https://owasp.org/www-community/attacks/SQL_Injection) and [*Unsafe Deserialisation*](https://cwe.mitre.org/data/definitions/502.html) in your source code.